 In this lesson learn how gladiator games evolved from funeral obligations to displays of wealth and political power.
-Discover how the gladiators trained, the different types of fighter, and the rules of the game.
+Discover how the gladiators trained, the different types of fighters, and the rules of the games.

 35. The Artist Raphael: Biography & Paintings